Current employer obligations (DG)

 Background

-The change to dangerous goods laws follows recommendations from the Independent Review of the Dangerous Goods Act 1985 and associated regulations (the Review) and the Government’s response to those recommendations.
+The changes to Victoria's dangerous goods laws follows recommendations from the Independent Review of the Dangerous Goods Act 1985 and associated regulations (the Review) and the Government’s response to those recommendations.

 Extensive consultation and engagement with the Victorian community, business, industry, key stakeholders and all levels of government helped inform the development of this new legislation.